 A technical audit is an initial stage in any website audit since it tells you how well or poorly the underlying technology is operating.

 2. Check the page’s SEO efforts.

 It can take months for a business to make significant changes to the technology it uses and supports, yet on-page SEO can be drastically enhanced in as little as one day.

-3. Examine your existing off-page SEO strategies.
+3. Evaluate your current off-page SEO strategies.

 Because there are several aspects over which you have only a limited amount of indirect control, moving the needle on off-page SEO can be more challenging.

-4. Consider the entire user experience.
+4. Think about the entire user experience.

 If you want your website to be useful and persuasive, the user experience is crucial.
-Simply put, it refers to a user’s ability to locate what they’re looking for on your site, utilize it as expected, and form favourable connections with your brand along the way.
+Simply put, it refers to a user’s ability to locate what they’re looking for on your site, utilize it as expected, and form favorable connections with your brand along the way.